 I’m in my first serious relationship, with my first love.
-His name is Ken.
+His name is K*.
 He was rather lovely. (he’s probably still lovely).

-So, now in my mid 40’s, and bleeding four weeks at a time, and with a constant feeling that someone behind me is dragging their nails down a blackboard; Google had told me about the Perimenopause.
+So, now in my mid 40’s and bleeding four weeks at a time, with a constant feeling that someone behind me is dragging their nails down a blackboard; Google told me about the Perimenopause.
 Peri?
-Menopause?
+Menopause.

 It’s taken four months of bleeding, dishing out of blood stopping drugs and painkillers to be referred by my GP to a gynecologist…and here we are.
 Perimenopause.

 Hopefully, and here’s the prayer point, it’s that simple.
-That the hysteroscopy will come back ‘normal’ (whatever that is) and that the pain will clear up with the introduction of a foreign body to my womb.
-The Mirena Coil.
+That the hysteroscopy will come back ‘normal’ and that the pain will clear up with the introduction of a foreign body to my womb.
+A Mirena Coil.